Hatch-New Mexico Green Chile Peppers

 Recipes that include Hatch-New Mexico Green Chile Peppers.
 One is easiest, three is harder.

-People have spotted Hatch-New Mexico Green Chile Peppers using the Specialty Produce app for iPhone and Android.
+People have shared Hatch-New Mexico Green Chile Peppers using the Specialty Produce app for iPhone and Android.